aratechlabs/DSYS601_Project2/README.md

 You will then write a python script to interrogate your API to :
 1. List all equipment.
-2. Change Cisco switches with a firmware version of less than 12.2 to have a firmware version of 15.4
+2. Change Cisco switches with a firmware version of less than or equal to 12.2 to have a firmware version of 15.4
 3. Update the API with your changes.

 Have fun!